ShishirPatil/cs268-sp23/index.md

 Each student will present and lead the discussion on one reading assignment from the syllabus.

 For each paper you read you are required to provide a short review.
 You will have to review no more than two papers per class.
 The goal of these reviews is to help you synthetise the main ideas and concepts presented in each paper.
-Details on when and how to submit your review will be posted to piazza.
+Details on when and how to submit your review will be posted to Ed.